“Be prepared for the worst.”

 Maxen drops her dress and underwear into the trash bag too.

-She does the dishes while he watches over her shoulder.
-Soaps and scrubs the glass and eating utensils.
+Diana does the dishes while her ex-husband watches over her shoulder.
+She soaps and scrubs the glass and eating utensils.

 The video jumps forward.
 The numbers on the bottom are different again.
 Closer to now.

 Emil: “There’s only so much footage you can store.
 Maybe… maybe…”